Xeronaus/Cedaruke/README.md

 I will be developing one campaign at a time.
 This will make development much easier and more concise.
 I will not break this rule unless it's necessary (e.g., refer to the previous paragraph).

 I will also continue to update the mod status and provide information on mod parts that are currently in development or finished.
 Right now, I'm working on the in-game contents.
-Please be patient.

 In the meantime, you can just wait and do something else.
 If you would like to contribute, please message me first.